 Published: Tuesday, May 25 2010 09:07

-COLLEGE PARK, MD – Top federal, state and university officials came together today to break ground for the University of Maryland’s new Physical Sciences Complex (PSC), a highly innovative 158,068-square-foot, state-of-the-art educational and research center with facilities that will be unsurpassed anywhere in the world.
+Top federal, state and university officials came together on May 24, 2010 to break ground for the University of Maryland’s new Physical Sciences Complex (PSC), a highly innovative 158,068-square-foot, state-of-the-art educational and research center with facilities that will be unsurpassed anywhere in the world.

 Governor Martin O’Malley called the $128-million project “the number-one capital priority of the O’Malley-Brown administration,” emphasizing that “job-creating progress, especially in these tough times, is all about our ability to be leaders in innovation.”